Does My Child Need Counseling?

 WHAT YOUR CHILD'S BEHAVIOR IS TELLING YOU

 A major indication therapy can help is if you see a significant change in behavior that impacts their daily functioning.
 This may be seen as a change in behavior at school or at home, peer relationships, regression in development, or poor emotional regulation.
-Basically, give us a call if you are asking yourself, "where did my kid go?"
-In these videos, Erica unpacks what dperession and anxiety look like in children, how it is different than adults, and how you can support your child.
+If you are asking yourself, "Where did my kid go?", please feel free to give us a call!
+In these videos, Erica unpacks what depression and anxiety look like in children, how it is different than adults, and how you can support your child.

 PLAY THERAPY